An eBay store (or ‘shop’ on eBay.co.uk) is a subscription-based service that enables a seller to have a customisable ‘storefront’ on the website.

 - Brand establishment – A store subscription offers a custom store home page with a personalised web address.
 The custom header and logo of the store also appear in listings, which can build brand recognition and credibility (and potentially repeat customers!)

-- Promotions Manager – Exclusive to sellers with a store subscription, this feature allows sellers to set up special offers, coupons, shipping discounts and more.
+- Seller Hub Promotions – Exclusive to sellers with a store subscription, this feature allows sellers to set up special offers, coupons, shipping discounts and more.

 - Organization – A small feature with a potentially big effect.
 Having an eBay store enables sellers to bring their listings together in one place.
 Buyers can find all listings from a seller by clicking on the store icon next to their user ID.
 Within the store, sellers can also create custom categories to present their items better to browsing buyers.